Air over Whitefish Lake. Photo courtesy Whitefish Mountain Resort

 Kids will love: The Gingerbread Factory in downtown Leavenworth, where you can pop in for just-out-of-the-oven gingersnaps, snickerdoodles and steaming mugs of cocoa, and then marvel at the intricately decorated holiday gingerbread houses (available for sale).

-For non-ski thrills, bring your plastic sled to slide down the short but sweet hill at Front Street Park; or book a ride along the Icicle River on a horse-drawn sleigh operated by Icicle Outfitters & Guides (from $9 per person; daily December–February).
+For non-ski thrills, bring your plastic sled to slide down the short but sweet hill at Front Street Park; or book a ride along the Icicle River on a horse-drawn sleigh operated by Icicle Outfitters & Guides (from $10 per person; daily December–February) and kids 2 and under are free.

 Worth the line: Don’t shed your down coats just yet — part of the fun of noshing at München Haus in winter is enjoying your hot bratwurst with a side of apple cider kraut on the outdoor patio (toasty wood fires and heaters take the chill off).
 Save room for a warm Bavarian pretzel you top yourself at the incredible mustard bar.